iodic/yppo-astro-production/src/content/homepage/index.md

     - icon: "tool"  #icon package react-feather-icon [https://feathericons.com/]
       title: Learn conflict resolving approaches
       content: All situations are unique, we help you find the solution.
+      moreinfo: "This course equips you with tools and strategies to effectively resolve conflicts in various settings.
+Gain insights and skills to manage conflicts constructively for positive outcomes in personal and professional relationships."
     - icon: "map"  #icon package react-feather-icon [https://feathericons.com/]
       title: Conflict Guide
       content: Ask for help, confidentially.
+      moreinfo: "Our guide offers step-by-step instructions, tips, and expert advice to help you navigate challenging situations with confidence.
+Access actionable strategies and real-life examples to address conflicts proactively and build stronger relationships."
     - icon: "book"  #icon package react-feather-icon [https://feathericons.com/]
       title: Knowledge base
       content: Deepen your knowledge in our Wiki.
+      moreinfo: "Access a wealth of information and resources on conflict resolution, mediation, communication, and more.
+Explore articles, case studies, and practical guides to support your learning journey and promote positive change."
     - icon: "user"  #icon package react-feather-icon [https://feathericons.com/]
       title: Mediation
       content: A neutral third-party to facilitate the conversation.
+      moreinfo: "Our comprehensive training program covers conflict assessment, communication techniques, facilitation strategies, and ethical considerations.
+Learn to guide parties toward mutually beneficial solutions and promote understanding in challenging conflicts."
     - icon: "monitor"  #icon package react-feather-icon [https://feathericons.com/]
       title: Online Courses
       content: Learn more in our e-courses and other resource
+      moreinfo: "Elevate your conflict resolution skills with flexible, self-paced online courses.
+Whether you're a seasoned mediator or starting your journey, gain essential knowledge and tools to excel in resolving conflicts and building relationships."
     - icon: "map"  #icon package react-feather-icon [https://feathericons.com/]
       title: Conflict Guide
       content: Ask for help, confidentially.
+      moreinfo: "Our concise guide provides essential resources for understanding and managing conflicts effectively.
+With practical advice and expert insights, navigate challenging situations with clarity and confidence, fostering positive outcomes in various contexts."

 service:
   homepage_tab: